CROSSINGS/kg/README.md

 [![License: CC BY-NC-SA 4.0](https://img.shields.io/badge/License-CC_BY--NC--SA_4.0-lightgrey.svg)](https://creativecommons.org/licenses/by-nc-sa/4.0/)

-__Update: The DOI of the archived data has change: please use [10.5281/zenodo.5886867](http://doi.org/10.5281/zenodo.5886867) when citing this work and disregard the old one.
-Thank you__
+__Update: The DOI of the archived data has changed: please use [10.5281/zenodo.5886867](http://doi.org/10.5281/zenodo.5886867) when citing this work and disregard the old one.
+Thank you.__

 This is the development repository of the RDF and JSON-LD datasets describing the published media files of the [Hong Kong Martial Arts Living Archive](http://www.hakkakungfu.com/) (HKMALA).

 This effort is supported by CROSSINGS (Computational Interoperability For Intangible and Tangible Cultural Heritage).
 For more information visit [CROSSINGS@EM+](https://www.epfl.ch/labs/emplus/projects/crossings/).

-## Datasets
+## Contents

 * [`rdf`](rdf) - data describing the salient entities used in the Hakka Kung Fu domain, modelled using the [Martial Arts ontologies](https://github.com/CROSSINGS/ont) of the CROSSINGS project.
 * [`annotations`](annotations) - annotations in JSON-LD of media files representing HKMALA exhibits and published on [http://hakkakungfu.com/exhibits/](http://hakkakungfu.com/exhibits/).
 These annotations reuse the entities from the datasets in `rdf` and are in the [ELAN Annotation Format (EAF)](http://www.mpi.nl/tools/elan/EAF_Annotation_Format.pdf).